 “I’m doing very well in my family.
 I missed them very much.
 Now I don’t feel stress anymore.” -Widna

 When ESPWA social workers visited Widna’s family to talk about her returning home, her parent’s hearts were overcome with anticipation and hope.
 Despite their poor living conditions, the pain of the separation had become overwhelming.
-Knowing that they would receive support from ESPWA through their Family Preservation program, being able to hold Widna in their arms gave them faith that they can create a better life.
+Knowing that they would receive support through our Family Preservation program, being able to hold Widna in their arms gave them faith that they can create a better life.

 There is nothing more verifying than the love and acceptance of a mother or father.
 Even if what they can provide is small, sincere love fills all of the cracks.
 After a long time being separated from her mother and father, Widna can grow under their love and guidance without psychological or social problems hindering her in adulthood.